-Getting a very soft octopus and not chewy takes time, in fact the trick is all in the resting time after cooking octopus: the longer it rests the more tender the octopus will become.
-The juniper berries then will release even more of their aroma and you will be in Sardinia.
+Getting a soft and not chewy octopus takes time, in fact the trick is all in the resting time after cooking octopus: the longer it rests the more tender the octopus will become.
+Juniper berries then will release even more the aroma.

 Serves 4, Preparation time 20 mins, Cooking time 30 min, Resting time 1 hour 1/2

 - 1 kg Octopus (fresh or frozen)

 - Black pepper in grains

 - Grated lemon peel

 If you use a fresh octopus: after rinsing and drying it well, place it on a cutting board and cut the bag containing the eyes.
 Then in the central part, placed under the octopus, you will find the tooth that will be cut away with a knife.
 Clean the inside of the head and rinse everything.

 If you use a frozen octopus: thaw it perfectly by removing it from the freezer the night before and store it in the fridge.

 Put plenty of water in a high-sided pan, add juniper berries, few lemon slices, bay leaves and black pepper grains and bring the water to boil.